damurashov/microtojson/README.md

 Make sure structs are NULL terminated.

-Currently only string, boolean and integer are valid types.
+Currently only array, JSON object, string, boolean and integer are valid types.
 To create an arbitrary value use `t_to_value` and pass the correctly formatted value as char array.

 See `test_mtojson.c` for usage.

+This project is mainly developed on [sourcehut](https://sr.ht/~rkta/microtojson/).
+It is mirrored on [gitlab](https://gitlab.com/rkta/microtojson) and [github](https://github.com/rkta/microtojson).

+If you want to contribute or find any bugs, feel free to choose the way that best fits your work style.

 This project is heavily inspired by [microjson](https://gitlab.com/esr/microjson/) from Eric S. Raymond.